 Christina Sier: Finding the best talent is definitely not a gut feeling

 Christina is the Lead Talent Acquisition Manager at Stryber.
 Read how she managed the growth from 20 to over 100 people joining Stryber within the last 2 years

 “Finding the best talent is definitely not a gut feeling”

 Christina is the Lead Talent Acquisition Manager at Stryber and joined the company in October 2018.
 Together with the talent team, she managed the growth from about 20 to over 100 people joining Stryber within the last 2 years.
 Here she gives some insights in the daily life of a Talent Acquisition Manager.

 What is your role at Stryber?

 Finding the best talent for the company and making sure that we build a diverse team that believes in our company values and culture.
 The talent team also makes sure that our Newborgs – that’s what we call our new colleagues – have a smooth onboarding and we accompany them through their Stryber journey.
-Our role is to find and hire the best talent but also make sure that they are integrated into the Stryber Family.
+Our role is to find and hire the best talent but also make sure that they are integrated into the Stryber Team.